GoblinSax/gs-sdk/README.md

 #### `gs.repayLoan(loanId: ethers.BigNumberish): Promise<void>`

 The loanId to repay from must be passed to create the repayment.

+#### `gs.bridgeFunds(amount: String): Promise<void>`

+The amount of WETH to bridge to arbitrum.
+If you are primarily a L2 protocol this function can be used to bridge the funds to a different network once the loan starts and users wallet receives ETH in the mainnet

+#### `gs.bridgeStatus(txHash: String, bridge: String): Promise<void>`

+Shows the status of bridging.
+It returns DONE, FAILED or PENDING.
+It should be called with the responses from bridgeFunds function

 ### 2) Buy now, pay later (BNPL)